linfeng-wang/TOAST/README.md

 <!-- - TB and Other pathogen Amplicon Sequencing Tool
 - TB ONT Amplicon Sequencing Tool -->

 Here we introduced TOAST software tool aimed at addressing the challenges in amplicon primer design for TB sequencing leveraging the package primer3 for Tm, homopolymers, hairpins, homodimers considerations and in-house pipeline for avoiding heterodimer, alternative binding.
-This automated tool in takes user defined SNP priority for amplicon coverage and outputs designed amplicon primers with respective Tm and primer coordinates and sequence with capability of focusing on specific genes and taking into account of spoligotypes
+This automated tool in takes user defined SNP priority for amplicon coverage and outputs designed amplicon primers with respective Tm and primer coordinates and sequence with capability of focusing on specific genes and taking into account of spoligotypes.

+Currently this tool is available as a pre-print on BioRxiv: https://genomics.lshtm.ac.uk/webtoast/#/ The designed 33 primers covering drug resistance mutations according to the 50k dataset mutation frequency can be found in the /dr_amplicon_design-33/ folder in github.

+A website is also available at: https://genomics.lshtm.ac.uk/webtoast/#/

 ### How to install
 Install the required conda environment